dnapi/junction2024/README.md

-This project is the result of the 48 hours work of the team of five at the Junction 2024.
-We have tackled a real-world problem provided by Peikko.
+This project is the result of the 48 hours work of the team of five at the [Junction 2024](https://www.hackjunction.com/).
+We have tackled a real-world problem provided by Peikko [Peikko Group](https://www.peikko.com/).
 Our tool enables users to specify elements of interest and then identifies the connections required in construction.
 It accurately detects the number of connections and the types of materials being connected, presenting the results in an organized table format.
 Additionally, we developed efficient C++ code capable of filtering IFC files, extracting only relevant elements, and generating a smaller, refined IFC file as a result.
 For a detailed description, ideas and further insights into our tool, check out the video here:
 See https://www.youtube.com/watch?v=nMjBj4VQUX4&t=9s for the tool discribtion and ideas.